Rosanna Arkle Flaunts Bare Booty In Risqué Leopard-Print Bikini

 The sunlight hit the back of her figure and her face, leaving her midriff in the shadows.
 Her tan glowed and her skin looked flawless.

 The mirror was speckled with water droplets, although the model looked fairly dry.
-Her figure was front and center and she opted to keep things simple with no accessories.
+Her figure was front and center, and she opted to keep things simple with no accessories.

 The photographer, Angel Riley, was credited with the image via a tag.